tchaudhry91/ts2019-challenges/challanges/devops/monitoring/monitoring.md

     This client keeps serially throwing requests at the given hashing service.
 - A Prometheus Instance:
     To collect metrics from the given services.
-- A Grafana Instance: (Not used in this challenge)
-    To visualize the metrics

 Sources: challenges/challenge1